rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 ## Firebolt object

-- Firebolt objects can be added in Javascript files located in the `cypress/fixtures/fireboltCalls` folder.
+- Firebolt objects can be added in JavaScript files located in the `cypress/fixtures/fireboltCalls` folder.
 Ex: `cypress/fixtures/fireboltCalls/accessibility.js`
-- Firebolt objects present in the config module will take priority if the same key present in FCS.
+- Firebolt objects present in the config module will take priority if the same key is present in FCS.

 ### A dynamic firebolt object